 A Service Integration and Management ecosystem has three layers:

 - Customer Organization

 - Service Providers (both internal and external)

-Each layer has a role to play to ensure effective end-to-end management of services and the delivery of maximum value to the stakeholders of the customer organization.
+Each layer has a role to play in ensuring effective end-to-end management of services and the delivery of maximum value to the stakeholders of the customer organization.

-The four most common ways in which organizations chose to set up their SIAM service integrator layer are:
+The four most common ways in which organizations choose to set up their SIAM service integrator layer are: